AdaCore/spark2014/lrm/source/packages.rst

           models for volatile variables and integrity levels are defined.

 .. todo: Consider whether it should be possible to refine null abstract state onto hidden state.
-     *Rationale: this would allow the modelling of programs that - for example - use caches to improve performance.*
+     *Rationale: this would allow the modeling of programs that - for example - use caches to improve performance.*

 .. todo:: Consider whether it should be possible to refine abstract onto hidden state without any restrictions,